Ez2002/sample-java/README.md

-# sample-java
+# Sample Java Code

-my first java repo
+This repo is for sample java code.